Lesley-Nicole/Pi-Gold/README.md

 - Runs on any Javascript engine
 - Is easily extensible
 - Open Source
+- Includes a precise value of pi plus five more universal constants

 ## Install
 Pi-Gold.js can be used in both node.js and in the browser.